 In 2021, UK-based CIRCA commissioned AA Bronson to produce VideoVirus, a three minute long video based on the historic Imagevirus posters from the 80s.
 The subsequent work was used on the CIRCA network to pause advertising on digital screens in London’s iconic Piccadilly Lights, Tokyo, Times Square, Milan, Melbourne, Los Angeles, and Seoul.

-During Pride month, the NAC will feature AA Bronson + General Idea’s VideoVirus on the Kipnes Lantern to coincide with the National Gallery of Canada’s exhibit GENERAL IDEA.
+During Pride month 2022, the NAC featured AA Bronson + General Idea’s VideoVirus on the Kipnes Lantern to coincide with the National Gallery of Canada’s exhibit GENERAL IDEA.

 AA Bronson + General Idea / Animation by Motion Principles